Canadian Radio-television and Telecommunications Commission

-For people with visual impairments, such as those who are blind or have low vision, bills and other documents in standard print might not be accessible.
+For people with visual disabilities, such as those who are blind or partially sighted, bills and other documents in standard print might not be accessible.
 The CRTC has rules about providing billing statements and other documents in alternative formats.

 Alternative formats include Braille, large print, online formats such as HTML, and any other format that a service provider (phone, cable or satellite company) and a customer with a visual impairment agree on.